lavkanos/lavkanos/README.md

 - 👋 Hi, I’m @lavkanos
-- 👀 I’m interested in game hacking & machine learning
+- 👀 I’m interested in Web
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on some cool projects!
-- 📫 How to reach me lavkanos#6355 @ Discord.com
+- 📫 How to reach me lavkanos#0001 @ Discord.com